Abdessamad139/Predict-recommendation-need/README.md

 ```
 contains an example of the generated dynamic graph ( we choose the concept "Addition and Subtraction Integers" for this graph)

-The source code for generating graph based on a selected concept will be shared soon.
+The source code for generating a graph based on a selected concept will be shared soon.

-##Citation
+## Citation

 If you use those data please cite us:
 [right reference will be updated soon]